rpturnbull/rpturnbull.github.io/_projects/docterate-research.md

 ## Disseminated work

-ICORR 2022 is a University of Leeds Exoskeleton Laboratory summary slide.
+ICORR 2022 in a Exoskeleton Laboratory (University of Leeds) summary slide from Prof. Abbas Dehghani-Sanij.

 ICORR 2023 as a [paper](https://rpturnbull.github.io/publications/2023-09-29-ICORR/) and poster.

 ~~~
+Note
-Note Two journal articles are in preparation
+Two journal articles are in preparation
+A second conference paper is in preparation
 ~~~